BechtelCanDoIt/bashStudio/README.md

 #descrption
 warning! this is POC.
 Bash studio can create projects for wso2 dev studio or build .car fom that projects.

-1. Make project file structure create folder structure for the project, and files: pom.xml, .project
+1. Make project file structure. create files: pom.xml, .project and folder structure for the project

 2.Make or recreate artifact.xml
-after add some files in project you most rebuld or generate artifact.xml
+after add some files in project you must rebuild or generate artifact.xml

-3.Build Carbon App (CAR) Archive form project folder buld car file that can be uploaded on wso2 esb
+3.Build Carbon App (CAR) Archive form project folder build car file that can be uploaded on wso2 esb

 4.Clear screen
 just clear sreen and show menu.